inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 A. Aims
 =======

-The scheme of the curriculum on Scenario Development for Contingency Planning by using OSM and QGIS/InaSAFE is designed to provide a reference to workshop organizers at national, provincial and district levels.
+The scheme of the curriculum on Scenario Development for Contingency Planning by using OSM and QGIS/|project_name| is designed to provide a reference to workshop organizers at national, provincial and district levels.

-This workshop course on  Scenario Development for Contingency Planning by using OSM and QGIS/InaSAFE consists of two separate workshops for each technology, and each technology workshop is composed of three levels.
+This workshop course on  Scenario Development for Contingency Planning by using OSM and QGIS/|project_name| consists of two separate workshops for each technology, and each technology workshop is composed of three levels.

 1. Workshop spatial data collection OSM for beginners and intermediate levels

-2. Workshop spatial data analysis QGIS/InaSAFE for beginners and intermediate levels
+2. Workshop spatial data analysis QGIS/|project_name| for beginners and intermediate levels

 Both workshop courses are interrelated.
-After participating in both workshop courses, participants are expected to be able to develop scenarios for contingency planning by using scientific hazard layers, OSM and QGIS/InaSAFE.
+After participating in both workshop courses, participants are expected to be able to develop scenarios for contingency planning by using scientific hazard layers, OSM and QGIS/|project_name|.

-3. Training of trainer workshop for contingency planing using OSM, QGIS, and InaSAFE
+3. Training of trainer workshop for contingency planing using OSM, QGIS, and |project_name|

 The main objective of this training is to train people to be leaders and trainers in Scenario Development program for Contingency Plan (SD4CP) in their respective regions.
-After completing the training, participants will have the facilitation skills about OSM / QGIS / InaSAFE which is needed as facilitator, and training skills to help train others in developing a realistic disaster scenario that can be used in contingency plans.
+After completing the training, participants will have the facilitation skills about OSM / QGIS / |project_name| which is needed as facilitator, and training skills to help train others in developing a realistic disaster scenario that can be used in contingency plans.
 This will lead to better decision making during the process of making